innolitics/rdm/README.md

 Also note that markdown does not support having spaces in links, thus image names can not have spaces.

+By default, images are stretched to full page width.

 ## Limitations

+- The default templates were written with small softwre teams in mind (e.g., 2 - 5 developers).
 - Only support using Github as your project manager (we plan on adding support for Jira, Trello, and Pivotal over time)
 - Assumes that the risk management process is stored elsewhere (we plan on adding support for ISO14971's risk management process soon)
 - Only supports a single _software system_